tobytwigger/tobytwigger.github.io/_projects/UniTruths.md

 closure of Yik-Yak, a popular anonymous, location-based social media platform.

 Using Uni-Truths, we were able to create a moderation platform for students to manage their own communities.
-Starting at the University of Bristol, Uni-Truths is now used internationally by a large number of students.
+Starting at the University of Bristol, Uni-Truths is now used internationally by a large number of students with over 100,000 monthly users.

 The tech is now maintained but not actively developed.